mattyoung101/musicvis3d/paper/major.typ

 - *Angus Scroggie* and *Henry Batt*, for always listening to my nonsense inside and outside the COSC pracs.
     It was great to have beers (or apple cider, technically) with you guys - thanks for being real ones, and the best of luck in your own projects!
 They are looking fantastic!
+- *Sarah Hurley* for being the greatest cinema genius of the 21st century.
+Thank you for helping me film :)
 - *Joey de Vries* of LearnOpenGL, for providing one of the best graphics programming resources.
 - *Laura Brehm*, *Mr FijiWiji*, *AGNO3* and *Animadrop*, for producing great music.
 - *The authors and contributors* of: SDL2, glad, glm, Cap'n Proto, dr_flac, stb_image, NumPy, SciPy,